SovereignCloudStack/website/_i18n/en/_posts/blog/2024-06-05-demystifying-gaia-x-credentials.md

 2. The **Participant** credential representing the provider as a legal person identified by the LRN.
 3. The signed Gaia-X **Terms & Conditions** which the provider pledges to adhere to.

-### Required Identity Assets for Credential Creation
+## Required Identity Assets for Credential Creation

 In order to successfully create Verifiable Credentials for the Gaia-X Compliance as illustrated above, the following assets are necessary on the provider side:

-1. A DNS record and server for hosting the Gaia-X related identity assets.
+1. A DNS record and web server for hosting the Gaia-X related identity assets.
 2. A public/private key pair compatible with JSON Web Signatures (JWS) and a corresponding X.509 certificate chain containing the public key.
     - the X.509 certificate chain needs to be hosted publicly
 3. A Decentralized Identifier (DID) for the DNS record.